arivolispark/blog/README.md

 If A is an orthogonal matrix or orthonormal matrix, then (A) into (Transpose of A) = I.

 Principle Component Analysis (PCA) is nothing but Identity decomposition.
+1. PCA is meant for dimension reduction.
+2. PCA is not meant for feature selection.

 Eigen decomposition of vectors:
 Eigen values and Eigen vectors exist in 'complex' space.
 It exists only sometimes 'real' space.